ivogeorg/ce-learning-progression-001-microbit/learning-progression.md

 ```
 From now on, `counter` will be treated as a number. `number` in the above declaration is a TypeSciprt keyword but **not** a JavaScript keyword.

 For us at the present moment, the most important and useful [data types](https://makecode.microbit.org/javascript/types) TypeScript distinguishes are `number` (lumping both integers and floating-point numbers together), `string` (sequences of characters, that is, text), and `boolean`.
-Before we talk about `[<cept>]`_booleans_, let's recall that we also saw another type earlier, the name collection type `enum`.
+Before we talk about _booleans_, let's recall that we also saw another type earlier, the name collection type `enum`.

-`[<lernact-rd>]` Boolean variables are extremely important in computing.
+ Boolean variables are extremely important in computing.
 The name hails from the inventor of [Boolean algebra](https://en.wikipedia.org/wiki/Boolean_algebra), an [algebra](https://en.wikipedia.org/wiki/Algebra) where variables can only take _2 different values_, symbolically represented as `0` and `1`, or, in more readable form, `false` and `true`.
 Thus, it is deeply related to the _binary number system_, which used `0`-s and `1`-s to represent all numbers, and thus, all data computers work with.

 A variable declared `boolean` can only have two values, `true` and `false`. `true` and `false` are keywords in JavaScript.
 Boolean varables can be used directly in the condition for an `if` statement, as follows:
 ```javascript